 Since all the cameras in this article have been discontinued due to their age, the price will vary depending on where they are being sold.
 For example, you may be able to find the same camera on eBay for $100 less than in a second-hand camera shop.
 What they all have in common is that I’ve regularly seen them priced below $300 with the kit lens included.

 Ethics statement: We were not asked to write anything about the cameras on this list, nor were we provided any other compensation of any kind.
 All opinions we express regarding the cameras are our own.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps to support our mirrorless websites.
+If you buy something after clicking the link, we will receive a small commission.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 The X-A series is Fujifilm’s budget line of cameras and comprises three models so far: the X-A1, X-A2 and X-A3.
 Since more than two years have passed since the release of the X-A1, it is now the most affordable Fujifilm X series camera out there.
 Combined with the 16-50mm kit lens, I’ve seen it go as cheaply as $200 second-hand.